 The Amazon Rainforest, also known as Amazonia, or the Amazon jungle, is a moist broadleaf forest that covers most of the Amazon Basin of South America.
 The Basin encompasses seven million square kilometres, of which the rainforest covers five and a half million square kilometres.
 This region includes territory belonging to nine nations.

 There is a wide range of choices when it comes to exploring the Amazon.
 Whether you stay in a lodge or decide to cruise along the river, prepare to be enchanted by the mysterious Amazon.
-Learn about ancient medicinal secrets of the endangered indigenous tribes and watch monkeys swing through the high branches of “the lungs of the world”.
+Learn about ancient medicinal secrets of indigenous tribes and watch monkeys swing through the high branches of “the lungs of the world”.
 Eat fruits you never imagined existed, canoe through the endless water world of the Amazon, while stopping to fish for piranhas.
-Marvel at lily-pads the size of your kitchen table and capture dazzling sunsets and fall asleep at night hypnotised by the harmonious hum of the ecosystem.
+Marvel at lily-pads the size of your kitchen table and capture dazzling sunsets.
+Fall asleep at night hypnotised by the harmonious hum of the ecosystem.

 The Amazon jungle is a year-round destination, but rainfall is typical all year round.
-However, there are two distinctive seasons and a few facts that could help you choose the best time for you to travel to the Amazon.
+However, there are two distinctive seasons with different traits.
+This can help you choose the best time to travel to the Amazon.

 – Dry season or low water season lasts from June until November.
 This season provides long hikes and best birdwatching opportunities.
 Also, the aquatic populations are confined to a few key areas, so fishing is ideal.